thought-machine/dracon/docs/designs/dracon-v2.md

       value: "$(tasks.enricher.results.issues)"
 ```

+TODO: How can we make this easier?
+ - Define an interface for people to implement?
+   - Producer Tasks must output `issues` as a `result`.
+   - Producer Tasks must be defined in the Pipeline with their `issues` result as a parameter to the `enricher`.
+   - **Optional**: A Please build def which generates the yaml? just to keep code DRY.

 ## Kustomize Distribution

 End users should be able to use Kustomize to modify any of our example pipelines for their own use-cases. e.g.